-- Most of the work takes place on Campus and Student Ambassadors can choose the work that they would like to be involved with.
+- Work takes place off and on campus and they can choose the work that they would like to be involved with.

 - Student Ambassadors will receive a full briefing after being appointed; providing a general outline of the role of Student Ambassador and the majority of events that they may be invited to work at.

-- Briefing sessions before events – covering event specific arrangements and what is required from Student Ambassadors on the day.
+- Briefing sessions before events – covering event specific arrangements and what is required from them on the day.

 - Enjoy a rewarding and fun workplace.